Gennon/Asteroids3D/docs/GameDesignDocument.md

 #### Level 1:

-January 31st 2024.

 - Main Menu
 - Level Select Menu
 - Level 1 with asteroids
 - Spaceship
 - Local leaderboard (best score and time)
 - The player has to destroy X amount of asteroids before the time runs out
 - Music and sound effects for menu and level 1

 #### Level 2:

-February 7th 2024.

 - Level 2 with asteroids and enemy spaceships
 - Enemy spaceships can shoot bullets
 - The player has to destroy X amount of asteroids and Y amount of enemy spaceships before the time runs out
 - Music and sound effects for level 2

 #### Level 3:

-February 14th 2024.

 - Level 3 with asteroids and enemy spaceships
 - Enemy spaceships can shoot bullets and has a shield
 - The player has to destroy X amount of asteroids and Y amount of enemy spaceships before the time runs out
 - Music and sound effects for level 3

 #### Leaderboard:

-February 21st 2024.
+This might be scipped if the projects takes too long.

 - Global leaderboard for all levels and modes
 - Leaderboard Menu
 - Leaderboard API
 - Leaderboard UI
 - Music and sound effects for leaderboard

 #### Polish:

-February 28th 2024.

 - Polish the game
--   Publish the game on Itch.io using Godot CI Action
+- Publish the game on Itch.io using Godot CD Action

 ### Launch Date

-29th February 2024.

-This is a two month project.
-The first month will be used to develop the game and the second month will be used to test and polish the game.
-The game will be released on Itch.io.
+The game will be released when it is done.
+Whenever time permits me to finish it.
+The goal is to have a playable version on Itch.io by the end of the year 2024.